-- Latest bank statement
+- Last 3 months bank statement

-- Original signed employment letter.
-If student, a letter from your school or college.
+- Original signed employment letter

-The fee for Schengen visa is approximately €60 EUR.
+The Schengen visa fee is approximately €80 EUR.
 This fee must be paid in the form of a bank money order.
-Visa fee is non-refundable and it will not be returned if the visa is not granted or withdrawn.
+The visa fee is non-refundable and it will not be returned if the visa is not granted or withdrawn.

 Apply in person